 Read next: complete budget guide to South Korea

-Street food: The good news is that you can eat street food in Korea for as little as 2,000 KRW ($1.50).
+Street food: The good news is that you can eat during your South Korea trip for as little as 2,000 KRW ($1.50).
 It won’t be nutritious but it WILL be tasty.
 It’s worth noting most of the best street food markets are in Seoul and Busan; markets in smaller cities are more like wet markets selling fresh produce (which you can buy to make a healthy dinner if your accommodation has a kitchen).

 Restaurants: You’ll find meals from 5,000 KRW in modest restaurants.
 Bibimbap can be cheap as chips (and nicer).
 For more upmarket restaurants (and those in cool areas of Seoul), expect to pay up to 20,000 KRW a meal.